NothNoth/cfmagic/README.md

 In order to do so, we compute the standard deviation of the scores for every generation.
 If too low, mutationRate is doubled for the next generation.

-__I see "floating point exceptions" errors__
+__I see "signal: floating point exception" errors__

-Funily enough, cfmagic also acts as a clang-format fuzzer!
+Funnily enough, cfmagic also acts as a clang-format fuzzer!
 So "yes", some versions of clang-format may crash: this is handled by cfmagic and has no impact on the results (you may safely ignore these errors).